kvshvlin/yourmailproject/index.md

 If you are looking to illustrate, then the first step of this process is to '<a href="https://yourmailproject.typeform.com/to/krhWpQJZ" target="_blank">Join as an artist</a>'.
 The form will ask you for your postal address and phone number.
 We will use this to send you a pack of 10 blank postcards.

 The second step is all about you unleashing your creativity with, Oh!
 Yes, with anything you want.
 We want you to art these postcards up.
-Do no hesitate to doodle, draw, paint, sketch, or whatever you think of as art.
+Do not hesitate to doodle, draw, paint, sketch, or whatever you think of as art.

 Remember, we believe, handle, respect, think of, and treat your work as 'It's your art work'.